packetique/guess_the_number/README.md

 # guess_the_number

 Demo app "Guess the number".
-Python3.8 + Podman + Jenkins
+Python3.8